best-practice-and-impact/qa-of-code-guidance/book/core_programming.md

 ````

-Here we can infer what the lists/vectors contain, but it is not apparent what makes `letters_1` different to `letters_2`.
+Here we can infer what these lists and vectors contain, but it is not apparent what makes `letters_1` different to `letters_2`.

 Variable names can be used to document differences between variables, or to incrementally describe changes made to a variable.